-Federal law requires all urbanized areas with populations greater than 50,000 people to designate a Metropolitan Planning Organization (MPO) to develop transportation plans for the region.
+Federal law requires all US Census defined urbanized areas with populations greater than 50,000 to designate a Metropolitan Planning Organization (MPO) to develop transportation plans for the region.
 Urbanized areas with populations over 200,000 are designated as Transportation Management Areas (TMA) which carry additional planning and funding requirements.
 The Lexington Area MPO consists of Fayette and Jessamine County which includes the cities of Lexington, Nicholasville and Wilmore.
-The 2010 U.S. Census also designated a small densely populated portion of Scott County as part of the Urbanized Area and thus part of the MPO planning area.
+The 2010 U.S. Census designated a small densely populated portion of Scott County as part of the Urbanized Area and part of the MPO planning area.
+The 2020 Census may identify additional areas as part of the Urbanized Area with those designations anticipated in April 2022.
+This document will incorporate any new portions of the designated Urbanized Area into the MPOs planning efforts after Census designation.

 MPOs ensure that local people and governments are represented in an impartial setting in an effective transportation planning process.
-To that end, each MPO works with federal, state and local governments, transit agencies, stakeholders and the public to ensure transportation policies, plans, projects and programs move the region forward based on mutually agreed upon goals.
+To that end, each MPO collaborates with federal, state and local governments, transit agencies, stakeholders and the public to ensure transportation policies, plans, projects and programs move the region forward based on mutually agreed upon goals.

 The MPO is responsible for four major transportation planning documents that are regularly "Certified" by the Federal Highway Administration (FHWA).
-These documents guide the allocation of federal transportation dollars in our region
+These documents guide the allocation and expenditure of federal transportation dollars in our region.

-Unified Planning Work Program

-- Outlines the work activities of the MPO - Updated annually

-Participation Plan

-- Outlines strategies for effective public and stakeholder involvement - •Updated as needed or at least every 5 years

-Transportation Improvement Program

-- Short range implementation plan for projects and programs (4 year horizon) - Updated every 4 years (modified as needed)
+Unified Planning Work Program York Participation Plan Transportation Improvement Program Metropolitan Transportation Plan Outlines the work activities of the MPO Updated annually Outlines strategies for effective public and stakeholder involvement Updated as needed or at least every 5 years Short range implementation plan for projects and programs (4 year horizon) Updated every 4 years (modified as needed) Long range transportation plan for the region Planning horizon of 25 years Updated every 5 years (modified as needed)

-Metropolitan Transportation Plan

-- Long range transportation plan for the region (at least 20 years) - •Updated every 5 years